afonsoaugusto/nginx-questions/README.md

 * Throttled configuration
 * How the relationship between the proxypass and the nginx of the apis that receive requests works.

+## Nginx Questions

+### What is NGINX

+nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by [Igor Sysoev](http://sysoev.ru/en/).